LAND ROVER RANGE ROVER SPORT 3.0 SDV6 (306) Autobiography Dynamic 5dr

-Bluetooth telephone connection, InControl secure, 360 degree Park Distance Control, Dynamic response, Front parking aid with visual display, Low traction launch, Rear park distance control, Speed limiter, Speed sensitive power steering, Traffic sign recognition, Fatigue detection system, HDD Premium navigation including voice control, TMC with touch screen and media storage, TFT Virtual Instrument Panel, Trip computer, Bluetooth audio streaming, DAB Digital radio, InControl protect, MP3 compatible radio/single CD player, USB/aux input socket, InControl connect Pack - Range Rover Sport,The panoramic roof is only standard on the Autobiography and it really makes the cabin feel light and airy.
-The powered blind ensures that bright sun can be kept out if needs be.
+Bluetooth telephone connection, InControl secure, 360 degree Park Distance Control, Dynamic response, Front parking aid with visual display, Low traction launch, Rear park distance control, Speed limiter, Speed sensitive power steering, Traffic sign recognition, Fatigue detection system, HDD Premium navigation including voice control, TMC with touch screen and media storage, TFT Virtual Instrument Panel, Trip computer, Bluetooth audio streaming, DAB Digital radio, InControl protect, MP3 compatible radio/single CD player, USB/aux input socket, InControl connect Pack - Range Rover Sport,Finished in Carpathian Grey with a fantastic amount of equipment, you could be driving away in this beautiful Ex Demonstrator Range Rover Sport.

 United Kingdom